shriya345/hab-early-warning/README.md

-# ALGAEWATCH — Karnataka Lake Early Warning System
+# ALGAEWATCH — Lake Early Warning System

 Research prototype for Karnataka-wide water-body discovery and HAB early warning.
 The available CNN/LSTM was trained only on Vembanad Lake in Kerala and is not